Page 1: Biography

-Taiapa's team of Ohinemutu carvers moved around the country, often in buses hired for the occasion with their wives and children.
-They were accommodated in meeting houses, given their food, but paid very little.
-Later Taiapa built a house for his increasing family at Rotorua, but in the 1930s and 1940s he was seldom there.
+Taiapa's team of Ōhinemutu carvers moved around the country, often with their wives and children in buses hired for the occasion.
+They were accommodated in meeting houses and fed, but paid very little.
+Taiapa built a house for his increasing family at Rotorua, but in the 1930s and 1940s he was seldom there.
 Ngata worked out a table of charges and a contract system for him in 1950 to which he adhered for the rest of his life.
 From the 1950s he was able to insist on hotel (and later motel) accommodation, preferable to the rigours and lack of privacy of long-term living in a meeting house.

 In the 1950s Taiapa worked at Ōhinemutu on carvings for the house Tāpeka at Waihī, Tokaanu, rebuilt in 1959, and on carvings for the assembly hall of the Rotorua Boys' High School.
 In 1960 he worked on carvings for the Cathedral Church of St John the Evangelist in Napier; that year he was appointed an MBE for his services to Māori art.
 He was commissioned to make carvings for the Mormon Polynesian Cultural Centre at Laie, Oahu, in Hawaii, but despite this international exposure, he himself did not value these carvings highly; they represented no ancestors, and he felt they were mere decorations.
 In 1966 John Taiapa was appointed the first master carver at the Rotorua Māori Arts and Crafts Institute.
 By this stage he was working with his apprentices in a well-equipped workshop at Whakarewarewa.